Survey Research – Types, Methods & Guide

 In terms of time, there are two main types of survey research: longitudinal survey and cross-sectional survey.
 Both will be explained textually and visually below.

-A longitudinal survey research is a type of study design in which data is collected from the same subjects repeatedly over a long period of time.
+A longitudinal survey research is a type of study design in which data is collected from the same subjects repeatedly over a long full stop of time.
 This allows researchers to observe changes, behaviors, trends, or developments over time, typically through multiple waves of data collection procedures spaced out at regular intervals.

 A cross-sectional survey research is a study design in which data is collected at a single point in time from a diverse group of individuals or subjects.
 This type of research provides a snapshot or “cross-section” of the broader population at a specific moment, allowing researchers to examine patterns or characteristics.
 Cross-sectional surveys are often used to compare different groups or explore associations between variables, and can either be descriptive or analytical.